Skip to content

 EXPERIENCE:

-◉ Board-certified clinical chaplain with a specialty in Suicide Prevention and an integrated member of a Veterans Health Administration Suicide Prevention Team.
+◉ Board-certified clinical chaplain with a specialty in Suicide Prevention, medical ethicist, and integrated member of a Veterans Health Administration Suicide Prevention Team.

 ◉ Associate Professor of Moral Health and architect of the Moral Health and CareFrontation frameworks, applied models for restoring ethical clarity and resilient leadership under pressure.

-◉ Bestselling author and founder of the You Are Still Here movement, helping high-responsibility professionals rebuild meaning before burnout becomes collapse.
+◉ Bestselling author of Healing in the Wild and founder of the You Are Still Here movement, equipping high-responsibility professionals to rebuild meaning before burnout becomes collapse.

 About Carter Check

 Dr. Carter Check is a U.S. Army Veteran, board-certified clinical chaplain with a specialty in Suicide Prevention, healthcare ethicist, and Associate Professor of Moral Health at Oral Roberts University.
-He is the founder of the You Are Still Here movement, a national message centered on identity recovery and resilient purpose after adversity.
-Combat trained during his military service, he later dedicated his vocation to serving those who carry invisible wounds, including moral injury, grief, leadership strain, and identity disruption.
+He is the founder of the You Are Still Here movement and the architect of the Moral Health and CareFrontation frameworks, applied in both U.S. clinical settings and international trauma care environments.

-He currently serves within the Veterans Health Administration as an integrated member of a Suicide Prevention Team, working alongside interdisciplinary providers to restore meaning, strengthen protective factors, and reduce suicide risk through relational and ethical care.
-With a doctorate in Healthcare Ethics and years of clinical and academic experience, Dr. Check developed the Moral Health framework, an applied architecture for understanding how conscience, identity, responsibility, and resilience function under sustained pressure.
-He also created the CareFrontation model, a leadership approach that integrates compassionate presence with courageous truth-telling to restore ethical clarity in individuals and institutions.
-He is the bestselling author of Healing in the Wild, a work that integrates outdoor immersion, moral reflection, and community-based restoration.
+Dr. Check currently serves within the Veterans Health Administration as an integrated member of a Suicide Prevention Team, working alongside interdisciplinary providers to restore meaning, strengthen protective factors, and reduce suicide risk through relational and ethical care.
+With a doctorate in Healthcare Ethics and nearly a decade of clinical and field-based experience, his work focuses on restoring identity, resilience, and ethical alignment in high-responsibility environments.